-Set forth the results of the investigation in a written report.
-The written report shall include a description of the circumstances giving rise to the complaint, a summary of the testimony of each witness, an analysis of any relevant data or other evidence collected during the investigation, a specific finding as to whether there is probable cause to believe that discrimination did or did not occur with respect to each allegation in the complaint, a description of actions the District will take to prevent similar conduct, the proposed resolution of the complaint, the complainant’s right to appeal to the District’s governing board, and if the complainant is a student, the right to appeal to the State Chancellor.
-If the complainant is an employee, the report shall include the right to file an administrative complaint with the Department of Fair Employment and Housing.
-The report may contain any other appropriate information.

-Provide the complainant and accused with a copy or summary of the investigative report within ninety days from the date the District received the complaint.
-The complainant and accused shall also be provided with a written notice setting forth the determination of the Vice President of Administrative Services as to whether harassment or other discriminatory conduct did or did not occur with respect to each allegation in the complaint; a description of action taken, if any, to prevent similar problems from occurring in the future; the proposed resolution of the complaint; and notice of the parties’ rights to appeal to the District's Board of Trustees and the State Chancellor’s Office.
-The results of the investigation and the determination as to whether harassment or other discriminatory conduct occurred shall also be reported to the accused, and the appropriate academic or administrative official(s).
-Reports to the complainant shall be prepared so as not to violate any applicable privacy rights of the accused.

-Investigation of the Complaint: The District shall promptly investigate every complaint of harassment or discrimination.
+Investigation of the Complaint: The District shall promptly investigate every complaint and claim of harassment or discrimination.
 No claim of workplace or academic harassment or discrimination shall remain unexamined.
 This includes complaints involving activities that occur off campus and in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District’s facilities, on a District bus, or at a class or training program sponsored by the District at another location.
+The District shall promptly investigate complaints of harassment or discrimination that occur off campus if the alleged conduct creates a hostile environment on campus.

-As set forth above, where the complainant opts for an informal resolution, the Vice President of Administrative Services may limit the scope of the investigation, as appropriate.
+As set forth above, where the complainant opts for an informal resolution, the Associate Vice President of Human Resources and Labor Relations may limit the scope of the investigation, as appropriate.
 The District will keep the investigation confidential to the extent possible, but cannot guarantee absolute confidentiality because release of some information on a “need-to-know-basis” is essential to a thorough investigation.
 When determining whether to maintain confidentiality, the District may weigh the request for confidentiality against the following factors: the seriousness of the alleged harassment; the complainant’s age; whether there have been other harassment complaints about the same individual; and the accused individual’s rights to receive information about the allegations if the information is maintained by the District as an “education record” under the Family Educational Rights and Privacy Act (FERPA), 20 U.S. Code Section 1232g; 34 Code Federal Regulations Part 99.15.
 The District will inform the complainant if it cannot maintain confidentiality.